mateusscm/jokenpo/Readme.md

 ---

 Small game application called JOKENPO to strengthen some React bases, such as: props, state and componentization.
-Development made from Udemy classes, course "Multiplatform Android / IOS Presenter with Reaction and Redux", published by Jorge Sant Ana.
+Development made from Udemy classes, course "Desenvolvedor Multiplataforma Android/IOS com React e Redux", published by Jorge Sant Ana.